Important Facts about Setting a New Singapore Company

 If you are an expatriate opting for a Singapore company formation, then follow ACRA’s advice and hire SBS Consulting, one of the Singapore incorporation services.
 The company registration process is online and needs SingPass ID.

 The Company incorporation services use the Professional Number assigned to them for to log-in on the website provided and to submit your application.
-The professionals employed by these professional services also provide advice in obtaining licenses and permits, if required.
+The incorporation experts employed by the Singapore company secretary services also provide advice on obtaining licenses and permits.
 They also assist in opening a corporate bank account and in acquiring company seals and stamps.

 During the last 2 decades, Singapore has proved itself to be the leading Asian country to start a new business in.
 Small and Medium Enterprises (SMEs) and conglomerates that are looking for softer taxation rates have flocked to this island nation.
 Singapore corporate income tax rates lie between 0% – 17%.